-The Management concentration is designed to advance global and social awareness in students as we prepare them for future career success in managing people, processes, projects and technology in both large and small businesses.
+The Management program advances global and social awareness in students as we prepare them for future career success in managing people, processes, projects and technology in both large and small businesses.
 A balance between theory and practice is provided by faculty who have a variety of both national and international business experiences.

 The management concentration is designed for students who aspire to positions in business-related organizations, governmental units, nonprofit/community agencies, or to become small business owners.
 Some career opportunities include office manager, corporate trainer, entrepreneur, executive trainee, business analyst, retail manager, and human resources coordinator.